GabrielDeSouzza/TMS-Server/README.md

 ---

 <p align="center">
-Made with ♥ by 👨‍🚀 Gabriel Guedes 👋 <a href="https://www.linkedin.com/in/gabriel-guedess/">Get in touch!</a>
+Made with ♥ by 👨‍🚀 Gabriel Guedes and Gabriel de Souza 👋 <a href="https://www.linkedin.com/in/gabriel-guedess/">Get in touch!</a>
 </p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>